We Love —

 La Muse Room (23 m²)

 Embrace comfort in the La Muse Room, an elegant environment where you’ll unwind after a day of exploring the city.
 You’ll love cocooning in your bed’s signature bedding, featuring crisp white linens and an opulent feel.
-The well-equipped bathroom includes a lighted make-up mirror and a hairdryer, so you can prepare yourself with ease for the exciting day ahead.
+The well-equipped bathroom features a lighted make-up mirror and a hairdryer, so you can prepare yourself with ease for the exciting day ahead.

 La Muse City View Room (23 m²)